 What excites you about OPEX digitalisation?

 I’m passionate about productivity improvement.
 This includes supply chain optimisation and industry 4.0, using technology throughout operations.
 Smart factories, in which devices and instruments are interconnected with the cloud and performance data is available in real-time, are only part of the equation.
-It also requires 100% employee engagement and a relentless focus on achieving zero loss to reap the full benefits of the industrial internet of things (IIoT).
+It also requires 100% employee engagement and a relentless focus on achieving zero loss.
+This way, you can reap the full benefits of the industrial internet of things (IIoT).

 What is the future of OPEX digitalisation?

 Opex is all about process improvement.
 There’s a saying in Opex that ‘you can only improve what you can measure’.
-But often we measure production process performance using pen and paper in logbooks, waiting weeks or even months to consolidate that data.
+But often we measure production process performance using pen and paper in logbooks.
+This means that sometimes, we’re waiting weeks or even months to consolidate that data.
 By looking in the ‘back mirror’, you often find the data is not very accurate and useful.

 That all changes with IIOT solutions.
-Now, we can collect accurate performance data such as overall equipment effectiveness (OEE) and statistical process control (SPC) from the sensors on the machines.
+We collect accurate performance data such as overall equipment effectiveness and statistical process control from sensors on the machines.
 Using cloud-based technology, we can visualise the performance data on screens in real -time using a colour coded “traffic light” format.

 Operators running the production line can instantly see if they ‘run to target’ or need to adjust the process parameters.
-Also, we now have accurate historical data that helps us to review the plant performance and identify the root causes of recurring problems.
+Now we have accurate historical data that helps us review plant performance and identify root causes of recurring problems.
 Because the data is in the cloud and accessible from anywhere, we can easily report and benchmark performance across plants globally.

 What are the key challenges of OPEX digitalisation?